How to Choose the Right Window Tint for Your Car

-- Expensive than dyed films
+- Expensive compared to dyed films

 This is a mixture of both metallic and dyed film—without their disadvantages.
 It consists of a an adhesive, dyed, and metabolized layers, plus a protective top coat.
 They are all bonded together by a laminating adhesive.

 It can block everything except 5 percent to 50 percent of light.